Deferred Poisoning: Making the Model More Vulnerable via Hessian Singularization: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning models have achieved remarkable achievements in fields involving Computer Vision \cite{resnet} to Natural Language Processing \cite{transformer} even Artificial Intelligence Generated Content \cite{rombach2022high}.
-Their success is largely attributed to the proliferation of large-scale datasets, such as ImageNet \cite{imagenet}, COCO \cite{coco}, and CelebA \cite{celeba}.
+Deep learning models have achieved remarkable achievements in fields involving Computer Vision \cite{resnet} to Natural Language Processing \cite{transformer}.
+Their success is largely attributed to the proliferation of large-scale datasets, such as ImageNet \cite{imagenet}, COCO \cite{coco}.
 Nevertheless, recent studies have highlighted the potential hazards posed by poisoning attacks which can undermine the integrity of deep learning models by introducing malicious data into training datasets \cite{better-safe-than-sorry,fowl2021adversarial,tao2022can}.

-Most prevalent poisoning attacks \cite{NEURIPS2018_22722a34, huang2021unlearnable, robust_unlearnable, Fang2019LocalMP} share a common limitation: their malicious intentions are highly apparent.
+Most prevalent poisoning attacks \cite{NEURIPS2018_22722a34, EM, REM, Fang2019LocalMP} share a common limitation: their malicious intentions are highly apparent.
 The victim may notice a significant disparity in the performance of the model between the training and validation datasets.
 In response, strategies such as adversarial training \cite{bai2021recent}, appropriate data preprocessing methods \cite{apbench}, or the elimination of anomalous \cite{liao2018defense} data can be employed as defensive measures against these attacks.